Bank of America Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Bank of America options trades today is 9240.16 with a total volume of 24,804.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Bank of America's big money trades within a strike price range of $20.0 to $65.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Bank of America's whale activity within a strike price range from $20.0 to $46.0 in the last 30 days.

 Bank of America Option Volume And Open Interest Over Last 30 Days